-The results from this study indicate that the implant-based procedure amplified thumb pinch force by an average of $1.70x \pm 0.08x$ when compared to the traditional tendon transfer procedure (see Figure 1).
-This average was calculated using only the final six data points because there was still slack in the system below 9 N of input force.
-This is indicated by the large error bars at the first force step and the steep increase in force amplification ratio between the second and third force steps.
+RESULTS: The results from this study indicate that the implant-based procedure increased key pinch force by an average of $1.70x \pm 0.08x$ across input forces ranging from 9-22 N when compared to the traditional tendon transfer procedure (n = 1).
+This average was calculated using only the final six force-amplification ratios because there was still slack in the system below 9 N of input force.
+This is indicated by the large error bars at the first force step and the steep increase in force amplification ratio between the first and second force steps.